-The center received the 2016 TripAdvisor’s award of excellence acknowledging consistence customer reviews.
+The center received the 2016 TripAdvisor award of excellence, acknowledging consistently great customer reviews.

 Around the Village

 The Lookout Studio is also a walking distance from the village.
-It's perched at the edge of the canyon with commanding views in all directions.
-Inside you can view nature photography and buy gifts.
+It's perched at the canyon's edge with commanding views in all directions.
+Inside, you can view nature photography and buy gifts.

 Mather Point is one of the most popular canyon overlooks.
-It is close to the visitor center and is the first view that most visitors see when they arrive.
-If you have time avoid this overcrowded place and try one of the other overlooks.
+It is close to the visitor center and is the first view most visitors see when arriving.
+If you have time, avoid this overcrowded place and try one of the other overlooks.

-A little further away you get the most amazing views from Bright Angel overlook.
+A little further away, you get the most amazing views from Bright Angel overlook.
 You will get the best views at sunset or sunrise.
-Get your cameras ready for most memorable photos.
+Get your cameras ready for the most memorable photos.

-Are you exhausted from the heat, but you want to see more of the Canyon?
+Are you exhausted from the heat but want to see more of the Canyon?
 Then go to Yavapai Observation Station.
-From the air-conditioned indoor observation deck you can still see some breathtaking views.
+You can still see some breathtaking views from the air-conditioned indoor observation deck.

 While inside, learn about how the Canyon was formed over the millennia at the geology museum.

-This route takes you from the visitor center and stops at 5 viewpoints: Yavapi Geology museum; Mather point; South Kaibab trailhead; Yaki Pint and Pipe Creek Vista.
+This route takes you from the visitor center and stops at 5 viewpoints: Yavapai Geology museum, Mather point; South Kaibab trailhead; Yaki Pint, and Pipe Creek Vista.

-The is a seasonal line that runs during the summer season only.
-It connects the town of Tusayan at the outskirts of the state park to the visitor center.
+This is a seasonal line that runs during the summer season only.
+It connects the town of Tusayan on the outskirts of the state park to the visitor center.

 Hiker Express Shuttle

-If you want to start your hike early and avoid the crowds you can take this early morning shuttle from Bright Angle Lodge to South Kaibab trailhead.
+If you want to start your hike early and avoid the crowds, you can take this early morning shuttle from Bright Angel Lodge to South Kaibab trailhead.

 The shuttle leaves as early as 4 am – Depending on the season.
-During summer months it leaves at the early times and during spring and winter it leaves later.
+During the summer months, it leaves very early, and during spring and winter, it leaves later.

 Tip: Getting tired?
 Just hop on the shuttle to go to the next stop or back to your car or lodge.
 The trail is accessible from any of the shuttle stops.

-The trail is about 13 miles long and will take the whole day to complete.
+The trail is about 13 miles long and will take a day to complete.
 Especially because you will be stopping a lot along the way to admire the views.

 The trail starts from the South Kaibab trailhead and continues to Hermits Rest.
-Along the way you will see some of the most popular viewing points like Pipe Creek Vista, Yavapai Point, Trailview Overlook, Hopi Point and The Abyss.
+You will also see some of the most popular viewing points like Pipe Creek Vista, Yavapai Point, Trailview Overlook, Hopi Point, and The Abyss.

 Tip: Best time to view the canyon is during the Golden Hours.
 One hour after sunrise or one hour before sunset.
 This is when the canyon walls to turn every shade of gold.